x7finance/monorepo/README.md

 ## About

-This is a repo is maintained and deployed by the X7 DAO .
+This is a repo is maintained and deployed by the X7DAO.

 <br />